ICCA Bar Course Commencement and Progression

 February 2026Apply for Pupillage (during Bar Course) early January to early February 2026FreeOnline self-study with no timetabled classesOnline self-study with no timetabled classesOnline self-study with no timetabled classes

-March 2026Pupillage Interviews (Feb to early May 2026)Part Two March 2026 startOnline self-study with no timetabled classesOnline self-study with no timetabled classesOnline self-study with no timetabled classes
+March 2026Pupillage Interviews (Feb to early May 2026)Part One March 2026 startOnline self-study with no timetabled classesOnline self-study with no timetabled classesOnline self-study with no timetabled classes

 April 2026Pupillage Interviews (Feb to early May 2026)Full-time study, 4 days per week (Monday to Thursday) at the Inns of CourtAll Part One civil and criminal BSB Assessments taken in April 2026Part One criminal BSB assessment taken in April 2026Part One civil BSB assessments taken in April 2026